Carpathian Germans: Language

-The isolation of the German from countries in which German has been standardised (Germany, Austria, and Switzerland) has caused many obscure German dialects to continue to exist in Slovakia, but many are in danger of extinction.
+The isolation of the German from countries in which German has been standardised (Germany, Austria, and to some extent, Switzerland) has caused many obscure German dialects to continue to exist in Slovakia, but many are in danger of extinction.

 In the Upper and Lower Zips regions (and later in Romania), the Zipser Germans spoke Zipserisch.
 A community of speakers remains in Hopgarten and speaks a distinctive dialect, Outzäpsersch (German: Altzipserisch, literally "Old Zipserish").
 In Dobsina, they spoke what they called Dobschauisch or Topschauisch.
 In Metzenseifen (Medzev), they spoke Mantak, but only a few dozen people speak it today.
 The German schools were closed after World War II in all former German-speaking towns, and children were forced to learn Slovak.
 German was not to be used in the workplace or even publicly on the street.

+Historical demographics

+The German minority in Slovakia has more or less always constantly been decreasing since the late 19th century onwards, according to the official Slovak national censuses.
+After 1947, their numbers gradually shrank even more in the wake of the expulsion of ethnic Germans from Czechoslovakia after World War II.